 Kate Fox has made a living as a stand-up poet for ten years.
 Being funny & Northern is sometimes a help and sometimes a hindrance and she’s doing a PhD about why.
 Sometimes they let her on Radio 4.
 Her car radio is tuned to Radio 2.

-The two Radio 4 shows on iPlayer: The Price of Happiness
+Her two Radio 4 shows on iPlayer: The Price of Happiness

-My book Fox Populi from Smokestack Press: Buy here
+Her book Fox Populi from Smokestack Press: Buy here

 A video poem about the importance of tea (commissioned by Yorkshire Festival): Here